Details of Murad's ghastly crime are now on TV

 Viewers of ARY Digital’s popular drama ‘Faryaad’ finally heaved a sigh of relief as Mahnoor finally got her son back and her husband Murad’s crime of selling the little soul was uncovered, thanks to Haroon who got the news covered by TV.

-Murad (played by Zahid Ahmed) not only deceived his wife Mahnoor (played by Aiza Awan) but the man who took legal custody of child and also paid him half a million rupees.
+Murad (played by Zahid Ahmed) not only deceived his wife Mahnoor (played by Aiza Awan) but the man who took legal custody of child and also paid him five million rupees.

 The drama took a drastic turn in today’s episode as Haroon (played by Adeel Chaudhry), after his frantic efforts to find Mahnoor’s child and the culprit Murad, finally chooses to take media’s help in this regard and gets the news covered on electronic media.

-Seth Abid, as a responsible citizen, returns the child to Mahnoor but also promises to take legal action against Murad for robbing him of half a million rupees.
+Seth Raheem, as a responsible citizen, returns the child to Mahnoor but also promises to take legal action against Murad for robbing him of five million rupees.

 Murad, who sold his mother’s house and is now using his second wife Anum’s house as a hideout with his sister and mother, learns about the whole episode through TV and is now planning his next move.